 Under section 304 of the Magnuson-Stevens Act, all Council-prepared FMPs must be reviewed for approval by the Secretary of Commerce.
 Approved FMPs are implemented by Federal regulations under section 305 of the Act.
-As of December 31, 2005, there are 47 FMPs in effect.
-Of these, two are Secretarial FMPs for Atlantic highly migratory species.
+As of December 31, 2007, there are 46 FMPs in effect.
+Of these, one is a Secretarial FMP for Atlantic highly migratory species.
 The FMPs are listed below, under the responsible Council.
 FMPs may be amended by the Council and the amendments are submitted for approval under the same Secretarial review process as new FMPs.
 Most of the FMPs have been amended since initial implementation, and the number of amendments is shown with each plan.